 Inclination and rotation of the tablet

-Being used to Screen tablet, I though I would adapt very fast to the Cintiq.
-But my first lines was clumsy.
-It get better after few hours of practice.
+Being used to Screen tablet, I thought I would adapt very fast to the Cintiq.
+But my first lines were clumsy.
+It gets better after a few hours of practice.
 Why?

 Conclusion about the touch option

-I feel kind of excited having a such bigger digital workspace.
-Today is Day 1, I notice that I have lost in fluidity, flexibility of movement and speed.
-It is not as intuitive as I though at start.
-I am going to continue to practice more at it, and get familiar to this wonderful machine.
+I feel kind of excited having a much bigger digital workspace.
+Today is Day 1, I notice that I have lost in fluidity, the flexibility of movement, and speed.
+It is not as intuitive as I thought at the start.
+I am switching from the 13″ to 22″.
+I need to continue to practice more at it and get familiar with this wonderful machine. : )

 If you already a Cintiq user, please let me know about your experience.

 Great article, thanks so much for sharing your knowledge!